1–4 February 2026

 We will follow the same schedule as usual.
 The symposium opens on Sunday evening after dinner.
 On Monday and Tuesday, there are morning and afternoon sessions with a long break in between for networking, skiing, and lunch.
 On Wednesday, there is a morning session before the symposium closes in time for the trains to Oslo and Bergen.

-We invite our participants to contribute 15-minute talks, though doing so is not mandatory.
+We invite and encourage our participants to contribute 15-minute talks, though doing so is not mandatory.
 Furthermore, fresh master and PhD students are invited to give a 3-minute presentation of their project in a special session.
 Typically, the symposium attracts around 60 participants, holding about 30 talks throughout the five sessions.

 Registration